 Planet Waves FM investigators, working independently of Corbett, could find no trace of Wagh's claimed doctoral work.
 And Wagh has not responded to subsequent requests from Planet Waves FM for the exact title and proper citation of her thesis.

 She claimed that her thesis concluded that HIV infection did not exist because there was no published paper that made the connection between HIV and AIDS.
 (This assertion was famously stated many times in the past by PCR-inventor Kary Mullis.)

 And she added that she proved that malaria was caused by vitamin deficiency rather than by a protozoa, the latter held to be established science.
 She did not explain the nature of the research on which her claimed thesis was based.

-Referring to the theory of thesis claiming that HIV does not cause AIDS, I asked, "People lose their labs and reputations for this.
+Referring to the claimed theme of her thesis being the claim that HIV does not cause AIDS, I asked, "People lose their labs and reputations for this.
 How did you get past that?"

 Says Faculty Member 'Pulled Strings' For Her

 After stammering for a few moments, she added: "I literally was not going to get my Ph.D.," continuing, "I had one professor pull some strings for me because they were not happy with what I was even presenting.
 It was very completely unscientific in their opinion, if not complete bullshit and utter crap.
 So, and I said to them, 'If you don't want to give me a Ph.D., that's fine, I'll just leave'.
 This is [my] Ph.D. thesis.
 If you don't want to accept it, that's fine by me."

 Then she added, “They just wanted me gone.”